WebAppsAndFrameworks/VS-Templates/README.md

 <a name="WinJSTemplate" />
 ## WinJS Template
 The WinJS template is mostly the same as the old default template.
-I've added some additional comments to make it clearer to the developer where additional code should be added.
+We want to make sure developers understand that it is not necessary to use WinJS in order to develop a JavaScript app on Windows.

 ### HTML
 The `index.html` file has been updated to include the `win-type-body` class on the `<body>` tag.
 This was one of the breaking changes from `WinJS`.